SESYNC-ci/census-data-manipulation-in-R-lesson/docs/_slides/gather.md

 Data can also fail to be tidy when a table is too long.
-The Entity-Attribute-Value (EAV) structure common in large databases distributes multible attributes of a single entity/observation into separate rows.
+The Entity-Attribute-Value (EAV) structure common in large databases distributes multiple attributes of a single entity/observation into separate rows.

 Remember that the exact state of "tidy" may depend on the analysis: the key is knowing what counts as a complete observation.
 For example, the community